ilios/user-guide/dashboard/materials-view.md

 Refer to [Event Detail](https://iliosproject.gitbook.io/ilios-user-guide/dashboard/event-detail-view#learning-material-activity-check-boxes) for detailed information regarding the usage of these check boxes.
 This information gets shared anywhere Learning Materials are accessed by students in Ilios.

+**NOTE:** These check boxes only appear for Session-level learning materials.
+Course-level materials serve more as high-level perennial documentation not related to specific session activity (no check box needed).

 ## All Materials

 Below is a screen shot similar to the one above but this time displaying the student's entire suite of Learning Materials for their entire education experience.